 If you’re planning to visit Ireland this year, keep reading for our picks of the best spots to visit in the Irish countryside

 While each March we celebrate St. Patrick’s Day, there is so much more to Ireland than this annual, albeit fun, celebration.
-With rolling hills, coursing rivers, and epic coastlines, the Irish countryside is without a doubt some of the most stunning areas of natural beauty you could ever hope to visit.
+With rolling hills, coursing rivers, and epic coastlines, in Ireland, countryside is a part of the national fabric, and Irish countryside is without a doubt some of the most stunning areas of natural beauty you could ever hope to visit.
 There is no wondering why William Drennan dubbed Ireland the Emerald Isle in his poetry, why this description has held, and why it regularly hosts film crews bringing our favorite stories to life.
 With 32 beautiful counties of Ireland to explore, you’ll have your work cut out planning the perfect Irish road trip, so we’ve picked out a handful of our favorite spots to visit in the Irish countryside to give you a helping hand in planning your itinerary.

 Enjoy stunning views from the Cliffs of Moher, a movie set in nature